RZB1414/volleyApp-API/README.md

 - `DELETE /upload/multipart/pending/:uploadId`: alternative shortcut for aborting a pending upload by `uploadId` (provide `fileKey` or `fileName` via query string)
 - `GET /upload/multipart/pending`: lists current multipart uploads that have not been completed yet (filtered by `x-user-id`)
 - `GET /upload/multipart/completed`: lists fully uploaded objects for the authenticated user, with optional pagination via `limit` and `continuationToken`
-- `POST /download/generate`: creates a reusable (until expiry) download token stored in MongoDB (accepts optional `uploadedAt` timestamp from the frontend)
+- `POST /download/generate`: creates a reusable (until expiry) download token stored in the R2 data bucket (accepts optional `uploadedAt` timestamp from the frontend)
 - `GET /download/use/:token`: uses a token to fetch a fresh presigned URL and redirects to it while the token remains valid
-- `POST /stats/match-report`: validates and persists structured match statistics generated from PDFs and returns a server-side `matchId`
+- `POST /stats/match-report`: validates and persists structured match statistics generated from PDFs and returns a server-side `matchId`.
+Requires the `x-user-id` header, stores that value as `ownerId`, and rejects duplicates (same `matchDate` + same team names) with **409**.
-- `GET /stats/match-report`: lists stored match reports (newest first, optional `?limit=`)
+- `GET /stats/match-report`: lists stored match reports (newest first).
+Supports optional `?limit=` and `?ownerId=<userId>` filtering.
+Every item includes its `ownerId` so the frontend can further filter locally if needed.
 - `GET /stats/match-report/:matchId`: retrieves the stored report data by `matchId`

 ### Team history payload